 The Assemblies of God denomination believes that it’s important to teach and defend what the Bible says about relationships between men and women, including marriage, divorce, and dating.
-Many single people in the denomination desire to be in the good graces of the church, but more importantly, they want to follow God’s design for dating.
+Many single people in the denomination desire to be in the church’s good graces, but more importantly, they want to follow God’s design for dating.

 Dating in Assemblies of God churches is encouraged as long as couples adhere to biblical standards and boundaries.
 A single person should date someone who is devoted to God and desires to be in a relationship that is holy.
 Couples should neither be intimate before marriage nor live together.